Why Diet Matters

 1. There is no regulation of pet food, anyone could start up a petfood business tomorrow and put whatever they like in their petfood, and there is no organisation to make sure they don’t lie or mislead on the label, and to make sure everything is even on the label…only trading standards ‘if’ they know about the company and visit……so words like chicken ‘meal’ or lamb ‘meal’ are used – and that can mean anything from ground up feet, beaks, feathers to all the parts of the animals which cannot be used for anything else – not fresh choice prime cuts full of goodness like we see in the picture on the label……

-We also assume where the protein is listed, that it all comes from the meat, but wood is protein, and things like melamine can also be used to boost protein levels even though they are not digestible and donot provide bio-available nutrients for dogs or cats – as too many have found to their peril the last few years, suffering kidney damage and even kidney failure and death before pet foods manufactured in China with melamine added to boost protein levels were recalled.
+We also assume where the protein is listed, that it all comes from the meat, but wood is protein, and things like melamine can also be used to boost protein levels even though they are not digestible and donot provide bio-available nutrients for dogs or cats – as too many have found to their peril in previous years, suffering kidney damage and even kidney failure and death before pet foods manufactured in China with melamine added to boost protein levels were recalled.

 2. Because there is no regulation, the quality of ingredients used in petfoods is very poor, and after it is all cooked up, synthetic nutrients have to be added because there is virtually no goodness left in the food otherwise – these synthetic nutrients are not the biologically optimum kinds for our dogs bodies, so are hard for their body to utilise.